10 Best All Inclusive Resorts in … South America

 Club Med

-One of several Club Med resorts in Brazil, Check PricesClub Med Rio Das Pedras is located on a small and tranquil bay in the Mata Atlantica nature reserve.
-Guests stay in colonial-style bungalows among the lush jungle greenery, from where they can visit the secluded beach by day and sway to samba rhythms by night.
+Set within the Mata Atlantica nature reserve, the Check PricesClub Med Rio Das Pedras feels more like a jungle retreat than a standard beach resort.
+You stay in colonial-style bungalows surrounded by lush greenery and close to a secluded beach, enjoying the sand and sea during the day and sway to samba rhythms at night.
 Gourmet cuisine and tasty cocktails are never far away thanks to the resort’s two restaurants and four bars.
 Activities include archery, water polo, squash, basketball and more.
-Bright, colorful and built for sports and socializing, Club Med Rio Das Pedras is a good option for couples and families looking for fun in the Brazilian sun, and for those who prefer a more private and upscale experience, there’s La Réserve, a uber-luxury enclave within the Rio das Pedras Resort.
+Bright, colorful and built for sports and socializing, Club Med Rio Das Pedras is a good option for couples and families looking for fun in the Brazilian sun, and for those who prefer a more private and upscale experience (or just want to escape other people’s children), the La Réserve section offers an ultra-luxury “resort within a resort” experience that is arguably the best in Brazil.

 Did You Know?
 The Brazilian Tourist Board has launched a new advertising campaign based on how Brazilians spell their country (with an “s”(Brasil) instead of a “z”).
 The campaign features words that represent Brasil and start with an “s”, such as “spectacular”, “sustainable,” “sunny,” “scrumptious,” and “sambalicious.”…..all of which very accurately describe Brazil.
 And Brasil.